 Information associated with health and education can be achieved by spending money.
 For instance, data with respect to salaries are prepared for different markets.

 Now, that human capital examples are discussed, various hazards affect its formation as well.
 Below are some of the problems:

 Problems of Human Capital Formation

-Increase in population in developing nations can influence the human capital formation.
+An increase in population in developing nations can influence human capital formation.
 It reduces the per capita accessibility of the available resources.
 A massive headcount requires additional investments.

 Human skill development involves a prolonged duration process.
 Enhancing and upgrading skills need more time.
 Hence, the activity process slows down considerably.